hnko/store-english-words/README.md

 The first time we open the app we need to introduce a file name and then the data it's going to store there.
 The second time we open the app we can load the file already created or create a new one.
 If we want to test it instead of create a new one, you can write "week1" (without quotes) and if we want to try the option 'Send by email' we need to create a personal_data.txt with this data in this order: 'emailFrom,password,emailTo'.
 In this version we just support gmail.

+There is the 'translation' option where we can find the translation of a word.
+Observation: when I search the translation of a word we can see how the chrome opens, so for a later version i would like to try to cover that.